 Since 2003, our volunteers and donors have changed the lives of thousands.
 From regular check-ups and preventative medicines to performing life-saving surgeries, our medical teams have given new hope to the people of Guatemala.
 We've brought dentists, chiropractors and technicians to their communities.
 We've built schools, trained nurses and local practitioners, dug water wells and distributed water filters.
 Not to mention treating millions of children for worms and parasites.
-But our work is just getting started.
-The need is great and our passion even greater.
-Join us and together we can make a real difference in the lives of others.
+The need is great but so is our passion.

 Medical Mission Trips

 Refuge International mission teams provide much-needed medical and surgical care to thousands of impoverished and unserveed people living in remote regions of Guatemala.